Configuring Inspection Severities

 - Changing severity of an inspection

-- Changing highlighting style for specific severity level
+- Changing the highlighting style for a specific severity level

 - Defining a custom severity level

 Inspection severity indicates how seriously the code issues detected by the inspection impact the project and determines how the detected issues should be highlighted in the editor.
 By default, each inspection has one of the following severity levels: